LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-01-displaying-auth0-user-profiles-in-ASP.NET-Core-MVC-part2.md

 ```

-Now we need to add AcccessTokenManagement references to Startup.ConfigureServices.
+Now we need to add AccessTokenManagement references to Startup.ConfigureServices.
 Code looks like this.

 ```
 // Add the Auth0 HttpClientManagementConnection.